Act, Sense, Act: Learning Active Perception from Large-Scale Egocentric Human Data: Data Collection

 To reconcile the morphological differences between human hands and parallel-jaw grippers, we map the high-dimensional hand configuration to a single gripper width, which is computed by averaging the distances from the thumb tip to other fingertips, abstracting complex finger articulations into a unified grasping signal.

-In human data, the egocentric perceptual reference is directly given by the recorded head pose.
+In human data, the egocentric perceptual reference is given by the recorded head pose.
 To mirror this representation on the robot, we aggregate chassis motion and head articulation into a composite head pose.
-During inference, this composite representation is decomposed via an inverse mapping to derive the corresponding control commands for both the chassis and the head gimbal.
+During inference, this representation is decomposed via an inverse mapping to derive control commands for the chassis and head gimbal.
 Implementation details are provided in the supplementary material.